technofocus-pte/buildmoderniseaiappsdepth/Use case 08/Usecase08.md

 ![A screenshot of a computer Description automatically generated](./media/image22.png)

-2. Select all the resource and then click on Delete as shown in below image. (**DO NOT DELETE** resource group)
+2. Select all the resources and then click on Delete as shown in the below image. (**DO NOT DELETE** resource group)

 ![](./media/image23.png)